Go to Reviews.org US Edition

 Execute Error 83: Disney Plus not working?
 Here’s what to do

-The launch of Disney Plus has been a rough ride for some subscribers but we’ve put together a troubleshooting guide to get you through the sea of errors.
+The launch of Disney Plus was a rough ride for some subscribers but we've put together a troubleshooting guide to get you through the sea of errors.

 In comparison to the U.S. launch, Disney Plus Australia subscribers have had a pretty smooth run when it comes to dodging streaming errors and app-breaking bugs.
 The app is still a little rough around the edges, sure, but for many users, streaming the service's best TV shows and movies has been nothing short of a headache.